 06 Jan 2016

 Commenting on Norman Lamb MP’s proposal for a cross-party health and social care commission, Royal College of Surgeons President Clare Marx said:

-For more information, please contact the RCS press office on:
+For more information, please contact the Press Office:

 - Out of hours media enquiries: 07966 486832